 - Applicants under 18 years of age must bring with them a parent’s consent signed by their legal guardian.

 - For U.S. citizens, you must bear proof of legal residency.

 - For non-U.S. citizens, you must show legitimate documents proving your legal presence.

-- Applicants must possess a high school diploma to assure their eligibility in the service.
+- Applicants must possess a high school diploma to assure their eligibility for the service.

 - For applicants with a high school diploma, you are necessitated to at least achieve an ASVAB score of 31.
 Having less than that would suppress your chances of joining the particular branch.

-- For applicants with GED (General Education Development /Diploma), you must achieve at least achieve an ASVAB score of 50.
+- For applicants with GED (General Education Development /Diploma), you must achieve at least achieve ASVAB scores of 50.